AhmedGamal2212/Competitive-Programming-Sessions/Dynamic Programming/Introduction/Coin Change Problem Discussion.md

 ```

 This solution gives us a correct answer, but exceeds the time limit for the problem because of the internal loop which checks for the number of coins we need to pick with this value.
-After many such calls with big values of Total Amound and small values of Coins, this will exceed the limit and our solution will not pass.
+After many such calls with big values of Total Amount and small values of Coins, this will exceed the limit and our solution will not pass.

 ### Solution 3 (Accepted):